-- ✓ Antiquarian bookstores abound in Cambridge and Oxford.
-See Chapter 13. - Exeter is a good place to look for silver.
-See Chapter 17. - ✓ The Cotswolds has more antique stores than anywhere else in England.
-See Chapter 20. - ✓ Many areas of the country feature locally made handicrafts.
-Look for pottery in Devon, Cornwall, and the Lake District.
-See Chapters 17, 18, and 22, respectively.
+- ✓ Antiquarian bookstores abound in Cambridge and Oxford (see Chapter 13). - ✓ Exeter is a good place to look for silver (see Chapter 17). - ✓ The Cotswolds has more antique stores than anywhere else in England (see Chapter 20). - Many areas of the country feature locally made handicrafts.
+Look for pottery in Devon, Cornwall, and the Lake District (see Chapters 17, 18, and 22, respectively).

-You may also stumble across some treasure at a rural car-boot (trunk) sale or jumble sale.
-At these informal sales in school or church buildings or in parking lots, you can buy secondhand odds and ends.
+You may also stumble across some treasure at a rural car-boot (trunk) sale or jumble (rummage) sale.
+At these informal sales in schools or church buildings or parking lots, you can buy secondhand odds and ends.
 And of course, every major historic attraction in England - from Sissinghurst Castle Garden in Kent to Castle Howard in Yorkshire - has a gift shop.